A Non-invasive Treatment Backed by Technology

 Another commonly prescribed option is active surveillance, which means monitoring the cancer growth and intervening when necessary.
 This, however, does not treat the cancer and therapeutic action is needed if the cancer worsens.

 Focal therapy for prostate cancer is another option to consider for Stage 1 and Stage 2 prostate cancer.
-Focal therapy uses high intensity focused ultrasound (HIFU) to heat up and destroy cancer cells in the prostate by directing ultrasound waves to treat the cancerous areas, while at the same time, preserving the healthy part of the prostate3.
+Focal therapy uses different energy devices to kill cancer cells, including high intensity focused ultrasound (HIFU), irreversible electroporation (IRE) and cryotherapy.
+For example, high intensity focused ultrasound (HIFU) will heat up and destroy cancer cells in the prostate by directing ultrasound waves to treat the cancerous areas, while at the same time, preserving the healthy part of the prostate3.

-Although HIFU has been available for more than 20 years, technological advancements with newer machines are more accurate and effective, which will result in better outcomes and fewer side effects.
+Although HIFU has been available for more than 20 years, technological advancements with newer machines are more accurate and effective, which will result in better outcomes and fewer side effects2.

 During Treatment and Prognosis

-Focal therapy in Singapore, using Focal One HIFU machine, is a day surgery procedure that is performed by certified and experienced urologists.
-It is done under general anesthesia and lasts between 30 minutes and 2 hours, depending on the areas and amount of prostate cancer.
+Focal therapy in Singapore using Focal One HIFU machine started in 2019., It is a day surgery procedure that is performed by certified and experienced urologists.
+It is done under general anaesthesia and lasts between 30 minutes and 2 hours, depending on the areas and amount of prostate cancer.
 There are no surgical cuts or radiation during the procedure.
 Many patients can even go home on the same day.

 “After treatment, most patients will have a bit of discomfort when they pass urine, and some blood in the urine due to the treatment’s effects.
 But generally, most patients will recover after 2 to 4 weeks,” Dr Chong explained.

-According to medium-term studies, 80 to 90 percent of recovered patients remain cancer-free in the next 5 years.
-More than 95 percent of patients also do not have urine incontinence after the treatment.
+According to medium-term studies in United Kingdom, 80 to 90 percent of recovered patients remain cancer-free in the next 5 years.
+More than 95 percent of patients also do not have urine incontinence after the treatment3.
 For the minority of patients who relapses, focal therapy can be repeated in selected patients, or they may opt for surgery or radiotherapy.

 Follow-up tests using PSA and magnetic resonance imaging (MRI) prostate scan will be done so that the medical specialist can monitor treatment outcome.
 Majority of patients should expect a good prognosis.